 As you set the Trigger, you can preview it under the Trigger Preview tab on the right side of the screen.

 Now, we will move to the third part where we will design the External Work Requests form that will be available to the end-user.

 3. Work Request Form

-6. Now, design your Form by filling in the required details in the Work Request Form section.
-The details like the Work Request title, Description and others you enter here will be visible to your users when they access your form.
+Now, design your form by filling in the required details in the External Work Request section.
+The details like the Work Request title, Description, and others you enter here will be visible to your users when they access your form.
 In our example, the window title can be “User Feedback”, Guidance text can be something like “Fill this form to sed your feedback on any blog post”.
 Overall, these fields will help your end-user understand the purpose of the form and how to fill in the various information.

-8. To help your end-users to provide more details about the work request they are raising, you can enable select custom fields from the source system and add them in the form as Mandatory or Non-mandatory fields.
-For example, in our scenario, adding fields like Release and Defect Type for the Defect Request Form can help the end-users to provide more accurate details of the problem.
+To help your end-users provide more details about the work request they are raising, you can enable selected custom fields from the source system and add them in the form as Mandatory or Non-mandatory fields.
+For example, in our scenario, adding the field like Priority for the Work Request form can help the end-users to provide more accurate details of the feedback.

-NOTE: The custom fields like DateTime, email and single-line text fields are not going to be available for selection in the Work Request Form.
+Note: The custom fields like DateTime, email, and single-line text fields are not going to be available for selection in the Work Requests form.

 Embedding an External Work Requests into your Website